 Permissions are authorized actions that specific users may perform.
 In NAKIVO Backup & Replication, permissions are grouped into categories that cover jobs, such as backup or recovery, configuration settings, user profiles and access to support.
 Administrators can customize what users can view and use by choosing access levels for each permission.

-Can I integrate Active Directory with role-based access?
+Can I integrate Active Directory with role-based access control?